ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 This document establishes a registry with initial members.

-### Signing and Verification Process
+### Verification Process

-In order to create a signature, a well-defined byte stream is needed.
+In order to verify a signature, a well-defined byte stream is needed.
 The Sig_structure is used to create the canonical form.
 The following steps must be followed to generate Sig_structure:

-**TODO** This is confusing.
-Signing should be defined for a list of leaves from which a Merkle tree is constructured.
-Verification of a message for a single leaf is roughly what is written below.

 1. Compute leaf digest with input computed according to the Leaf Algorithm